prologuephp/support/readme.md

 #### is_false($value)

-Determine is a value is false.
+Determine if a value is false.

 ```php
 $result = is_false(false) // true